AICorpGlobal/Training/Onboarding/Onboarding Agenda.md

 		- Wrap with an note on your inference and findings
 - Meeting with Lead
 	- You will be assigned your first task and may get some hand holding to get you through
+- Learn shortcuts and tricks in your tool stack
 ## Day 3

 You should be good enough to navigate and pickup tasks from your work-board